kragorg/dng/sessions/2025-04-13 — Dungeons and Gardens.md

 Chef Ingrid prepares a feast of gratitude.
 Massive platters of smoked fish, hearty breads, and steaming porridge cover the galley table, a culinary apology wrapped in steam and seasoning.

 Pulling Whisper aside, Ingrid’s voice is soft, almost apologetic.
 “Sorry about the little nip,” she murmurs.
 “In that form, control is… challenging.
 I just like to chase cats.”
-A plate of poke—raw fish marinated in vibrant seasonings—appears, offered as both peace offering and cultural delicacy.
+A plate of poke appears, raw fish marinated in vibrant seasonings, offered as both peace offering and cultural delicacy.

 Captain Stonebeard’s voice cuts through the morning calm.
 “We need all eyes on deck!”
 The ship’s bell rings, a sonic marker declaring their position to potential listeners in this spectral seascape.
 “Passengers,” he commands, “keep your eyes over the rail.
 Raise the alarm if you spot anything that could lead to collision!”

 Whisper and Haldor ascend to the crow’s nest, their keen eyes scanning the milk-white horizon.
-Distant sounds—perhaps other ship bells?—tantalize but remain uncertain, ghosts of noise within the fog.
+Distant sounds tantalize but remain uncertain, ghosts of noise within the fog.

 The Remorhaz tracks southwest, meticulously avoiding island channels.
 Mera’s navigation is a dance of caution, each movement calculated to preserve their safety.

 By noon, the crew strains to discern waves against distant shorelines, sound becoming their primary navigation tool.
-Stonebeard’s call for ballista expertise finds Halite ready, positioning himself with two other crew members, prepared for potential threats.
+Stonebeard’s call for ballista expertise finds Halite ready, positioning himself with two other crew members, prepared for any potential threats.

 They reduce speed, approaching with heightened vigilance.
 Then—a bell, clear and sharp at first, then suddenly silenced.